necriot/Akatoshs-Chosen/README.md

 each time you rest, you get 3 health and magicka potions, these will upgrade when you get more dragon souls, not in amount, but in quality. you can still collect potions to use. you are ONLY able to level up after sleeping. if you change these settings in mcm or in.... settings, i don't actually care really, but you'll lose the intended experience. if thats not important to you, do whatever you want.

+My modlist includes LGBTQIA+ options for character creation, if this bothers you, i don't want to hear about it. you are allowed to choose not to download the modlist.

 -SUPPORT-
 adding or removing any mods is a no no if you want help, any bugs, crashes, visual issues, anything, must be from the base modlist with nothing added or removed, or else i can't help. its not my modlist at that point.